-- process; - When requested by a patient or family member; - Multiple shocks being delivered as a result of disease progression; - with a poor prognosis (e.g. advanced malignancy); - Hospitalizations for heart failure; - Emergency department visits; - Refractory symptoms of a cardiac condition despite optimal therapy; - support or transplant); - Deteriorating quality of life; - Presence of a DNR order; - Referral to hospice or long-term care facility; and - At minimum, annual review or during scheduled device clinic visits.
+- Prior to implantation at the time of consultation, as part of the informed consent process; - · When requested by a patient or family member; - Device replacement (elective replacement due to battery depletion or advisory); - · Multiple shocks being delivered as a result of disease progression; - Change in clinical status or worsening of condition or new comorbid condition with a poor prognosis (e.g. advanced malignancy); - · Hospitalizations for heart failure; - · Emergency room visits; - Refractory symptoms of a cardiac condition despite optimal therapy; - Deemed ineligible for advanced heart failure therapies (i.e. mechanical circulatory support or transplant); - · Deteriorating quality of life; - · Presence of a DNR order; - · Referral to hospice or nursing home; and - · At minimum, annual review or during scheduled device clinic visits.